 Mars Robotics Laboratory:

-The Space Foundation's Mars Robotics Laboratory provides a unique experience in one of the largest labs of its kind in the world.
+Space Foundation's Mars Robotics Laboratory provides a unique experience in one of the largest labs of its kind in the world.
 The simulated Martian terrain offers a chance for participants to program robotic rovers to complete mission objectives individually or in teams.

 The Mars Lab uses LEGO® NXT equipment and MINDSTORMS® software to simulate lifelike Mars rover missions to: